dotnet/csharplang/proposals/lambda-improvements.md

 A conversion to `System.MulticastDelegate` or base type or interface realizes the lambda or method group as an instance of an appropriate delegate type.
 A conversion to `System.Linq.Expressions.Expression<TDelegate>` or base type realizes the lambda expression as an expression tree with an appropriate delegate type.

-_Open issue: Should we disallow conversion to `System.Object` for now - or to any base type or interface of `System.Delegate` - since those conversions currently imply generating a delegate instance, and leave open the possibility of generating a lighterweight function object in the future?_

 ### Type inference
 The existing rules for type inference are mostly unchanged (see [type inference](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#type-inference)).
 There are however a ***couple of changes*** below to specific phases of type inference.